-Rules Interpretation Meeting are MANDATORY for all Head Coaches.
-With the significant changes in Sports Regulation 6 (permission for coaches to provide INDIVIDUAL instruction outside the season, it is necessary to have the same, concise message for all coaches.
-Therefore, for the 2013 Soccer Season, ALL MANDATORY RULES INTEPRETATION MEETINGS FOR COACHES WILL BE CONDUCTED ONLINE.
+Rules Interpretation Meetings are MANDATORY for all Head Coaches.
+For the 2016 Soccer Season, ALL MANDATORY RULES INTEPRETATION MEETINGS FOR COACHES WILL BE CONDUCTED ONLINE.
 The "Online" meeting for Coaches is geared exclusively FOR coaches; Officials will have their own meetings with the content exclusively directed to them.
-IF you are a coach and have an OHSAA Officials license and wish to complete both, you will be required to complete both since the content is specific to the audience..
+If you are a coach and have an OHSAA Officials license and wish to complete both, you will be required to complete both since the content is specific to the audience (you would view two separate rules meetings).